tazama-lf/batch-ppa/README.md

 ## Introduction

 Welcome to the Batch PPA Node.js application documentation.
-This application enables batch sending of various payment messages to the FRMS system, including preparation messages like PAIN001, PACS008, and PAIN013.
+This application enables batch sending of various payment messages to the Tazama system, including preparation messages like PAIN001, PACS008, and PAIN013.
 Additionally, the application supports resending missing PACS002 messages, comparing reports, and managing the messages.

 ## 1. Installation

 To install the Batch PPA application, follow these steps:

-1. Clone the repository: ```git clone https://github.com/frmscoe/batch-ppa.git```
+1. Clone the repository: ```git clone https://github.com/tazama-lf/batch-ppa.git```
 2. Navigate to the application folder: ```cd batch-ppa```
 3. Install dependencies: ```npm install```